cultofmetatron/peterdecroos-blog/source/_posts/2013-06-02-backbone-primer.markdown

 {% endcodeblock %}

-Why don't I use newModel.foo = 'bar'?
+You may be wondering why you don't use *newModel.foo = 'bar'?*
 The real power in backbone is in the events that models can fire.
 By having you access the model's attributes via *set* and *get*, you ensure that the associated callbacks get fired everytime an attribute is changed.

+For example, in a View containing a Model, when we change an attribute on the model via the setter and getter methods.
+A callback automatically makes the model emit a 'change' event which we can set the view to listen to and trigger a rerender.

 ####Extending Backbone.Model